autodesk-platform-services/aps-bidleveling-inspection-by-takeoff/README.md

 ## Known Tips
 1. Sheets & Models for ACC TakeOff is not ACC>>Files, while BuildingConnected project associates with ACC>>Files now.
 So this sample has to map BuildingConnected files to ACC>>Takeoff>>Sheets & Models
 2. The mapping of bid package and takeoff package is by their name. ensure to make them consistent in order to work with this sample
+3. GET:Projects of Building Connected API has not exposed the filter to get projects created by the logged user.
+This sample gets all projects firstly and filter by user id after getting the projects list.
+So it may take time to dump all projects.

 ## Limitations
 1. This sample does not implement complex scope-specific-form such as nested sections.